jeftegoes/Cybersecurity/README.md

 - **DMZ** = Demilitarized Zone.
 - What's **DMZ**?
-  - A phisical or logical subnetwork that separates a local area network from other untrusted networks e.g. the internet.
+  - A physical or logical subnetwork that separates a local area network from other untrusted networks e.g. the internet.
 - External facing servers and resources are placed in the DMZ so they are accessible from the internet but internal LAN is kept off limits.

 ## 13.7.
 Security for Wireless Networks

 - The prevention of unauthorized access or damage to computers using wireless networks.
-- **Encryption:** Wireless communicaion us unintelligible to anyone but those with the right encryption keys.
+- **Encryption:** Wireless communication us unintelligible to anyone but those with the right encryption keys.
 - **Authentication:** Only authorized users whose identity has been verified can join and use the network.

 ### 13.7.1.
 Wireless Protocols

 - **WEP - Wired Equivalent Privacy**
-  - Approved back in September 1999 but extremely vulnerable and was abandonet by the Wi-fi alliance in 2004.
+  - Approved back in September 1999 but extremely vulnerable and was abandoned by the Wi-fi alliance in 2004.
 - **WPA - Wi-Fi Protected Access**
   - Big improvement over WEP but still relied on exploitable elements and is still quite vulnerable to attacks.
 - **WPA2 - Wi-Fi Protected Access 2**
-  - Uses Advanced Encryption Standard (AES) but still vulnerable to certain types of attacks like brute force attacks and also allow anyone on the same public network to observe your ativity.
+  - Uses Advanced Encryption Standard (AES) but still vulnerable to certain types of attacks like brute force attacks and also allow anyone on the same public network to observe your activity.
 - **WPA3 - Wi-Fi Protected Access 3**
-  - Lauched back in 2018 and offers protection against all types of attacks and is by far the bbest wireless security protocol to date.
+  - Launched back in 2018 and offers protection against all types of attacks and is by far the bbest wireless security protocol to date.

 ## 13.8.
 Password Management